esau-morais/esau-morais/README.md

 ## ➤ About me

-Learning more about everything and coding
+💻 Learning and coding since 2019

-I am 15-year-old

-I'm from Gonçalves Dias - Maranhão, Brazil. <br> And today, I'm living in Teresina - Piauí

-I 💜 Python, JavaScript and, mainly, ReactJS
+A 15yo guy

+🇧🇷 Brazilian

+💜 Python and JavaScript(mainly, React.js)

+UX/UI amateur

 ---